Rethinking SNN Online Training and Deployment: Gradient-Coherent Learning via Hybrid-Driven LIF Model: Methods

-To tackle this problem, we propose the EM-PF model, which is an advanced spiking model suitable for online training.
-As shown in Eq.(\ref{eq01}) and Fig.\ref{fig01}(c), compared to vanilla LIF model, EM-PF model emits spikes $\bm{s}^l[t]$ with floating-point value to the binary synaptic layers $\bm{W}^l$ through various activation functions $\textbf{\texttt{ActFunc}}(\cdot)$.
-For neurons that emit spikes, it is worth noting that the overall firing process is completely differentiable and corresponding membrane potential will be reset to the position of firing threshold ${\theta}^l[t]$.
+To tackle this problem, we first propose vanilla HD-LIF, which is an advanced spiking model suitable for online training.
+In Eq.(\ref{eq01}) and Fig.\ref{fig02}, compared to vanilla LIF model, HD-LIF model retains the inherent membrane potential calculation mechanism of spiking models within the region below $\theta^l$, while utilizing a new reset mechanism called Precise-Positioning Reset (P2-Reset) in the region above $\theta^l$.
+Specifically, after each firing process, HD-LIF model will reset the value of $\mathbf{v}^l$ to $\theta^l$ and transmit spikes corresponding to the reset strength:

-According to Eq.(\ref{eq01}), we can derive the back-propagation chain of EM-PF model during the online training process as follow: